UltimateTimmeh/r-daily-programmer/docs/index.rst

 All challenge solutions are presented as modules.
-To execute one of the challenge modules you should launch the ``dailyprogrammer.py`` script in a terminal with Python 3, and provide as argument the ID of the challenge you wish to execute.
+To execute one of the challenge modules you should launch the ``dailyprogrammer.py`` script in a terminal with Python 3, and provide as arguments the word 'execute' and the ID of the challenge you wish to execute.
 If the challenge requires one or more input files, these files will be located in the directory ``dailyprogrammer/input/``.
 If the challenge is supposed to write output to a file, then this file will be located in the directory ``dailyprogrammer/output/``.

 Example -- Execute the solution to challenge '1 Easy - Ask Input' (ID 001e)::

-    $ python3 dailyprogrammer.py 001e
+    $ python3 dailyprogrammer.py execute 001e
     Name? > John Smith
     Age? > 50
     Reddit Username? > johnsmith